GISLAB-HAWK/LeafOn_vs_LeafOff_ALS_Metrics/README.md

 <img src = "docs/pc_plot_transect.png" width = "800" height = "400">
 *Cross sections of leaf-on and leaf-off point clouds at different points per squaremeter (ppm).*

-*Cross sections of leaf-on and leaf-off point clouds at different points per square meter (ppm).*

 ## Data involved

-- Leaf-on (September 2023) and leaf-off (March 2024) ALS data, acquired with a Riegl VQ-780 II-S / Riegl VQ-780i, at three point densities (4, 10 and 20 pulses/m²).
+- Leaf-on (September 2023) and leaf-off (March 2024) ALS data, acquired with a Riegl VQ-780 II-S / Riegl VQ-780i, downsampled three point densities (4, 10 and 20 pulses/m²).
-- Sample-based forest inventory ("Betriebsinventur") of Lower Saxony, used for tree species reference.

 ## Data availability

 The point clouds are **not** included in this repository or in the GRO deposit.
 TODO: state the reason here (e.g. file size, licensing of the flight campaign, availability on request) so users know whether to expect them elsewhere.

-All derived data (metric rasters, CHM, metadata, and the validated pixel sample) are archived at GRO: TODO add GRO link.
+All derived data (metric rasters, metadata, and the validated pixel sample) are archived at GRO: TODO add GRO link.

 After downloading, place the contents so that they match the structure `src/setup.R` creates automatically: